dleporis/elbowExoskeleton/README.md

 # elbowExoskeleton
-3D printed assistive exoskeleton project for uscular dystrophy patients
+3D printed assistive exoskeleton project for muscular dystrophy patients

 How to use: